Bishop's College (Sri Lanka): Reopening (1875–1887)

-Sisters of St. Margaret, 1887-1955
+Sisters of St. Margaret (1887–1955)

 In 1887, three sisters from St Margaret's Convent in East Grinstead, England, came to Ceylon on missionary work.
-Their Society of Saint Margaret was a sorority founded by John Mason Neale in 1855, which had now expanded to overseas mission.
+Their Society of Saint Margaret was a sorority founded by John Mason Neale in 1855, which had now expanded to an overseas mission.
 After a short location at Green Path, they established their convent in Polwatte, Kollupitiya.

 One of them, Sister Joanna Mary, was asked to help in the running of the school.
 Principals and teachers who came to Ceylon to fulfil the goals of Christian mission often had to leave due to ill health, the rigours of the tropical climate or personal reasons.
 The answer seemed to be with the Sisters of St Margaret, and Sister Angela was the first sister to be principal of Bishopsgate School.
 The school was to be an institution to promote educational advancement, and also a finishing school for the daughters of Christian families.
 Subjects taught directed them to the Cambridge local examinations: French, drawing, singing, and piano playing were also on the curriculum.

-In 1890, the then Bishop of Colombo, Reginald Copleston, purchased the Maradatin Cinnamon Gardens bordering on Boyd Place, Colpetty.
+In 1890, the then Bishop of Colombo, Reginald Copleston, purchased the Maradatin Cinnamon Gardens bordering Boyd Place, Colpetty.
 The school moved from Darley Road to these premises in 1892 and was renamed Bishop's College.
 Although the Sisters of St Margaret had by now for some years been associated with the running of the school, it was now with this shift that the school was passed into their care.
 Proximity to St Margaret's Convent at Polwatte was of great significance.
 For an unbroken period of sixty years from 1895 to 1955 these sisters guided the students of Bishop's College: not only in their mental development, but in the levels of charity, community spirit and public service, and upholding of the school motto "Non Sibi Sed Omnibus" (Not for Self, but for All).

 There were twelve sisters who were principals or acting principals of the school in this period of 60 years.
 They were, in the order of their principalship: Sister Bridget Margaret, Sister Bertha Mary, Sister Letitia, Sister Eva, Sister Mary Kathleen (acting), Sister Marguerite, Sister Ada Mary (acting), Sister Geraldine Mary, Sister Mary Kathleen, Sister Mabel, Sister Celestine and Sister Gabriel.

 A close bond was established between Bishop's College and St Margaret's Convent, Polwatte, which remains up to now.
 The sisters are revered guests at all school functions; Bishop's College participates in all their special occasions and upholds the motto they gave the school by helping to the convent in fund-raising at their annual fair and in many other ways.